sqonk/phext-datakit/docs/api/DataFrame.md

 ```
 Compute a standard deviation of one or more columns.

-If no column is specified then the the operation runs over all columns.
+If no column is specified then the operation runs over all columns.

 If exactly one column is supplied then a single value is returned, otherwise a DataFrame of 1 value per column is produced.